THE FULBRIGHT SPECIALISTS

 • Fulbright senior specialists must be residing in the United States at the time they are approved for a grant and intend to return to their U.S. institution after the grant's completion.
 Roster applicants or candidates need not necessarily be residing in the United States in order to be approved or accepted for the roster, but must be residing in the United States in order to receive a grant.

-Note: To download the 2009 FSSP-Jordan Proposal Request: 2009 FSSP Project Request Form (JORDAN).doc
+Note: To download the 2014 FSP-Jordan Proposal Request: 2014 FSP Project Request Application Form for Jordan

 After State Department approval of the project, CIES contacts the preferred candidate indicated by the requesting institution or, for open requests, contacts appropriate Specialist candidates to ascertain their interest and availability for the project.
 CIES processes the grant and administers the grant payment for the candidate ultimately selected for the Specialist project.

-In addition, a new electronic flyer (in PDF format) is now available on the CIES Fulbright Agency page at: http://www.cies.org/fulbrightagency.htm .
-This flyer promotes the FSSP to potential host institutions.
+In addition, a new electronic flyer (in PDF format) is now available on the CIES Fulbright Agency page at: http://www.cies.org/fulbrightagency.htm.
+This flyer promotes the FSP to potential host institutions.

-Click-on "FSSP Host Institution Requirement Flyer" to download this file.
+Click-on FSP Host Institution Requirement Flyer to download this file.